In this article, we will show you, How to create Condition / Conditional filters in Tableau with an example.

 Conditional Filters in Tableau

 Before getting into this Tableau conditional filters demo, Please refer to Filters to understand the basic filtering techniques.
-For these Conditional Filters in Tableau demo, we are going to use the data source that we created in our previous article.
-Please visit Data Labels in Reports article to understand the Tableau Data Source.
+For these Conditional Filters in Tableau demo, we will use the data source we created in our previous article.
+Please visit the Data Labels in Reports article to understand the Tableau Data Source.

-First, Drag and Drop the English Product Name from Dimension Region to Rows Shelf and Sales Amount Measures region to Columns Shelf.
+First, Drag and Drop the English Product Name from the Dimension Region to the Rows Shelf and the Sales Amount Measures region to the Columns Shelf.
 By default, it will generate the Bar Chart as shown below.

 Once you select the Filter.. option, a new window is opened to create a filter.